 Within the Barracks are three separate museums; the King's Own Scottish Borderers Museum, the Berwick Borough Museum, and the Berwick Gymnasium Art Gallery.
 The soldier's barracks now hosts a special exhibit called 'By Beat of Drum', which recounts what life was like in the military over the years.

 The Jacobite rebellion of 1715 emphasised the importance of Berwick to defend against a Scottish incursion along the east coast.
 The English government wanted to make sure that Berwick was able to block a new Jacobite invasion, so a large number of soldiers needed to be stationed there.
-Until the 18th century soldiers were usually billited in houses or taverns, which did nothing to help discipline.
+Until the 18th-century soldiers were usually billeted in houses or taverns, which did nothing to help discipline.

-There was no sanitation and no ruinning water.
-Clearly the barracks were not designed for comfort, and budget constraints meant the buildings were shorn of all but absolutely necessary embellishments.
+There was no sanitation and no running water.
+Clearly, the barracks were not designed for comfort, and budget constraints meant the buildings were shorn of all but absolutely necessary embellishments.